fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Treaty of Hudaybiyyah is a peace agreement signed between prophet Muhammad'sﷺ   Muslims and the people of Mecca.

 The Kaaba in Makkah was built by the Prophets Abraham and his son, Ismael.
 They consecrated it as the spiritual center of the world of the monotheists.
-And now Kaaba was the “Qibla” of the Muslims which means that they had to turn toward it when offering their prayers.
+And now Kaaba was the "Qibla" of the Muslims which means that they had to turn toward it when offering their prayers.
 But the custodians of the Kaaba were the idolaters of Makkah, and they were using it as the national pantheon of polytheism, housing in it 360 idols of their tribes.

 By ancient Arab custom, everyone was free to visit the Kaaba – unarmed.
 Also, by ancient custom, fighting of any kind was prohibited during the four sacred months of the year.
 One of these months was Zilqa'ada, the 11th month of the calendar.